matabra/Hololens/hololens/shared-aad-accounts.md

 ## Conceptual Overview of Shared Microsoft Entra Accounts
 This process will allow a HoloLens device, to be allocated a user account, and sign into that user account with credentials that are linked to the device, and the device alone.
 The image describes the process

+[!IMAGE /hololens/images/Shared%20Account%20Login.png] "Conceptual Diagram"

+1. Intune has a SCEP Configuration profile for the SCEP Service
+2. The device will join Intune, and receive the profile information
+3. The device will contact the SCEP Service, and recieve a Device certificate, with a UPN of HL-{Serial}@contoso.com
+4. The device will log into the corrosponding user account in Entra ID, using the certificate as MFA, to provide a seamless sign on experience

+The certificate cannot be removed / exported from the device, and the user account is configured with no other form of MFA avaialable.
+This ensures that this shared account can only be logged into by the HoloLens Device

 ## Overview of the steps to configure shared Microsoft Entra accounts